automutate/automutate/docs/onboarding.md

 ### `IMutationsProvider`

 An `IMutationsProvider` must implement a `provide()` method that returns a `Promise` for an `IMutationsWave`.
-See (../src/mutationsProvider.ts) for the interface definitions.
+See [`mutationsProvider.ts`](../src/mutationsProvider.ts) for the interface definitions.

 `provide` will be called continuously until its result doesn't contain a `fileMutations` member.
 This is where the bulk of your logic will live.

-A simple provider that adds a `":)\n"` to the top of a file would look something like:
+A simple provider that adds a `:)\n` string to the top of a file would look something like:

 ```javascript
 import * as fs from "mz/fs";